TELPAS Assessment for Emerging Bilinguals (EBs)

 The TELPAS Report Card

-The Texas Education Agency, TEA, publishes each child's TELPAS results on the state's portal at www.texasassessment.com.
+The Texas Education Agency, TEA, publishes each child's TELPAS Report Card on the TEA Texas Assessment Family Portal.
 The TELPAS Report Card will include information regarding your child's listening, speaking, reading, and writing proficiency in English.
+For more detailed information about the TELPAS Report Card, please visit TEA: Understanding Your Child's TELPAS Score Report.

 TELPAS Resources